10 Malaysian Noodle Dishes You Need to Try

 2. Char Kuey Teow

-Another dish that originated in Penang, char kuey teow is the Malaysian version of pad thai (I’m gonna get a lot of flak for saying that).
+Another dish that’s a specialty in Penang, char kuey teow is the Malaysian version of pad thai (I think I’m gonna get a lot of flak for saying that).

 The flat rice noodles are stir-fried with dark soy sauce in a wok, usually on an open charcoal flame (for that special slightly charred taste).
 It is accompanied by cockles, prawns, chili, eggs, bean sprouts and chives.
 These toppings are optional, and the noodles are always cooked to order, so feel free to make special requests.